mikesiconolfi/wsldesktop/README.md

 The script can be run multiple times safely - it will only install packages that aren't already installed.

+### Dependencies

+The script will automatically check for and install these required dependencies:
+- `fzf`: Used for interactive selection menus
+- Other dependencies will be installed as needed for selected components

 ## Post-Installation

 After running the script: